MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XL-Pension-Benefit-Guaranty-Corporation/subchapter-I-Withdrawal-Liability-Multiemployer-Plans/part-4211-Allocating-Unfunded-Vested-Benefits-Withdrawing-Employers/subpart-B-Changes-Not-Subject-PBGC-Approval/section-4211.12.md

 (3) In the case of a plan that primarily covers employees in the building and construction industry, the plan year designated by a plan amendment pursuant to paragraph (d)(1) of this section must be a plan year for which the plan has no unfunded vested benefits determined in accordance with section 4211 of ERISA without regard to § 4211.6.

-(e) *“Fresh start” rules under modified presumptive method.* (1) The plan sponsor of a plan using the modified presumptive method may amend the plan to provide -
+(e) *“Fresh start” rules under modified presumptive method.* (1) The plan sponsor of a plan using the modified presumptive method may amend the plan to provide—

 (i) A designated plan year ending after September 26, 1980, will substitute for the plan year ending before September 26, 1980, in applying section 4211(c)(2)(B)(i) and section 4211(c)(2)(B)(ii)(I) and (II) of ERISA; and